Smartling/SmartlingHelp/_v2endpoints/glossary/get-terms-with-translations-for-locale.md

       type: string
       required: false
       description_markdown: |
         Identifies a field and direction to sort results by.
 Formatted as the field and direction separated by a comma, e.g. `sort=termText,asc`.
 See the response object for accepted field values.
+Directions are specified as `asc` or `desc`.
 response:
   json_markdown: |
     ~~~json
+    200 OK
     {
        "response":{
           "code":"SUCCESS",